-Out of the many, many skincare ingredients that constantly flood my inbox and Instagram, saffron is one that I’ve personally noticed popping up more often.
-Yes, I'm talking about the same bright red spice that your favorite Indian joint uses to season their rice.
-This somewhat sweet and nutty-tasting spice also happens to be the most expensive in the world, and it’s been lauded for its medicinal properties for centuries—and it turns out that some of the same properties that give this spice its total-body benefits can also brighten, calm and protect your skin.
+Out of the many, many skincare ingredients that constantly flood our inboxes and Instagram feeds, saffron is one that we've noticed popping up more often.
+Yes, we're talking about the same bright red spice that your favorite Indian joint uses to season its rice.
+This somewhat sweet and nutty-tasting spice also happens to be the most expensive in the world, and it's been lauded for its medicinal properties for centuries.
+And it turns out that some of the same properties that give this spice its total-body benefits can also brighten, calm, and protect your skin.

-To find out more about the skin-boosting benefits of saffron, including whether or not I should be slathering it all over my complexion (or if I can even afford to), I spoke to board-certified dermatologist Dhaval Bhanusali and Shrankhla Holecek, founder of Ayurvedic skincare line Uma Oils.
+To find out more about the skin-boosting benefits of saffron, including whether or not we should be slathering it all over our faces (or if we can even afford to), we spoke to board-certified dermatologist Dhaval G. Bhanusali and Shrankhla Holecek, founder of Ayurvedic skincare line Uma Oils.

 Meet the Expert

-- Dhaval Bhanusali, MD, FAAD, is a board-certified dermatologist based in New York City.
+- Dhaval G. Bhanusali, M.D., FAAD, is a board-certified dermatologist based in New York City.
 He is internationally recognized as an expert in cosmetic and medical dermatology and is a media advisory member for the American Academy of Dermatology.

 - Shrankhla Holecek is the founder of Uma Oils and an expert in Ayurvedic and holistic medicine.

 Type of ingredient: Antioxidant